 - Reconstructing Church: Tools for Turning Your Congregation Around, (Rowman & Littlefield, 2014).

 My wife and I, Rev. Nicole Grant Yonkman, have been married for 23 years.
 We have served congregations in the Midwest and New England.
 We served 12 years as co-ministers.
-We have two daughters in college.
-We have two house rabbits and a black lab named Mayleen.
+We have two adult daughters, three house rabbits, and a black lab named Mayleen.